contentful/field-editors/packages/number/README.md

 # @contentful/field-editor-number

-This package contains a React `NumberEditor` component and an extension that is used as a default for `Integer` and `Number` field type in the Contentful web application.
+This package contains a React `NumberEditor` component and an extension that is used as a default for the `Integer` and `Number` field types in the Contentful web application.

 ## Commands